Building Images

 - Avoid token-based registries (currently unsupported)

-- Consider registry proximity to your servers
+- Consider registry proximity to your server

 Optimize Dockerfiles